Here are seven great yoga poses for nurses to start their shifts off on the right foot.

 Hold the pose for up to one minute.
 To release, place your hands on your hips.
 Keep your back flat as you inhale and return to Mountain Pose.
 Repeat 2-5 times.

-Benefits of Forward Fold for nurses:
+Benefits of Forward Fold:

 - Helps to relieve stress, headaches, anxiety, fatigue, mild depression, and insomnia